wehrliaa/mbaacc-training-linux/README.md

 Only dependency is `mingw-w64`.
 Run `make`, and you should get a binary called `training.exe`.

 Doesn't matter whether you run it before or after opening the game.

-## Why

-1. I want savestates
-2. Fang's training tool doesn't work
-3. kosunan's training tool doesn't work
-4. I'm tired of messing with `winetricks` and waiting for Wine updates just to have nothing work in the end

 ## License